googleinterns/zetasql-fuzzing/README.md

 ## Temporary branch to bookkeep strange protobuf bug

-See [link](https://github.com/googleinterns/zetasql-fuzzing/pull/9#issuecomment-666099470) for detail of the bug
+See [link](https://github.com/googleinterns/zetasql-fuzzing/pull/9#issuecomment-666099470) for detail of the bug.
+This branch is based on `extractor` branch.

 ## ZetaSQL Fuzzing